Validators FAQ

 Technical References

-How do I initialize gno secrets?
+How do I initialize gno secrets

-How do I get gno secrets?
+How do I get gno secrets

-To retrieve the private information of your validator node, use the gnoland-secrets-get command.
-Refer to this section for a flag that allows you to define the output directory.
+To retrieve the private information of your validator node, use the gnoland-secrets-get

 How do I initialize the gno node configurations?

-To initialize the configurations required to run a node, use the gnoland config init command.
-Refer to this section for various flags that allow you to define the path or to overwrite the existing configurations.
+To initialize the configurations required to run a node, use the gnoland config init

 How do I get the current gno node configurations?

-To retrieve the specific values the current gno node configurations, use the gnoland config get command.
-Refer to this section for a flag that allows you to define the path to the configurations file.
+To retrieve the specific values the current gno node configurations, use the gnoland config get

 How do I edit the gno node configurations?

-To edit the specific value of gno node configurations, use the gnoland-config set command.
-Refer to this section for a flag that allows you to define the path to the configurations file.
+to this section for a flag that allows you to define the path to

 How do I initialize and start a new gno chain?